 Mudeford Spit

 Mudeford Spit is a long, narrow sand spit separating Christchurch Harbour from the open sea.
-It has a slightly wilder feel than Bournemouth’s central beaches and is popular with walkers, paddleboarders and dog owners looking for space.
+It has a slightly wilder feel than Bournemouth’s central beaches and is popular with walkers, paddleboarders and dog owners looking for room to roam.
+The shallow waters on the harbour side are calmer and great for a paddle, while the sea side offers more traditional beach walking.

 - Beach type: Sand